 Who we want

-The Defence Forces is looking for people who have
+The Air Corps is looking for applicants who have:

-Candidates will undergo fitness testing, a preliminary competency based interview, a psychological interview, psychometric and psychomotor testing, and a medical exam.
-Candidates who are invited to interview will be required to complete and sign a Garda Vetting Application Form that, pursuant to Section 8 of the Data Protection Act, 1988, will authorise the Garda SÁochána to furnish to the Defence Forces either, a statement that there are no convictions recorded against a candidate, or a statement of convictions, as the case may be.
+Candidates will undergo numerous assessments, including psychometric testing, physical fitness testing, psychomotor testing, a psychological interview, competency based interview, simulator assessment and a medical exam.
+Candidates who are invited for interview will be required to complete and sign a Garda Vetting Application Form that, pursuant to Section 8 of the Data Protection Act, 1988, will authorise An Garda Síochána to furnish the Defence Forces with either, a statement that there are no convictions recorded against a candidate, or a statement of convictions, as the case may be.

 After successful completion of the Wings Course, Air Corps Pilot Officers are assigned to operational squadrons in the Air Corps specialising in either fixed-wing flying or undergoing a Helicopter Conversion Course to become a qualified helicopter pilot.
 Operational Pilot Officers carry out a wide variety of missions and roles including Army and Naval Service Support, Air Ambulance, Air Transport, Maritime Defence and Security Operations, Special Forces Support, Aerial Fire-Fighting, Ministerial and VIP Air Transport and Aid to the Civil Power tasks.
 Air Corps Pilot Officers also have opportunities to become Qualified Flight Instructors and Rating Examiners as well as serving in Defence Forces missions overseas.